TeskaLabs/asab/doc/asab/storage.rst

     The actual binary AES Key is obtained from the `aes_key` specified in the config file by encoding and hashing it using the standard `hashlib <https://docs.python.org/3/library/hashlib.html>`_ algorithms, so do not worry about the length and type of the key.

 Encrypting data
 ~~~~~~~~~~~~~~~

-The :func:`set()` method has an optional boolean parameter `encrypt` for encrypting the data before they are stored.
+The :func:`Upsertor.set()` method has an optional boolean parameter `encrypt` for encrypting the data before they are stored.
 Only values of the type ``bytes`` can be encrypted.
 If you want to encrypt other values, encode them first.

 .. code:: python